el710/CommU/README.md

 Copyright (c) 2024 Kim Oleg <theel710@gmail.com>
+>Human!
+Protect the Flame of Prometheus from the darkness of ignorance.

 # Project "CommU"
-Human!
-Protect the Flame of Prometheus from the darkness of ignorance.

 ---
-## CommU - Life-service
+## CommU
- - make & manage your projects;
+It is a Life-service project that helps to make & manage your projects.
+Community oriented.
- - interface: Web-site, telegram bot, mobile application;
+Interface: Web-site, telegram bot, mobile application.

 ---